-His latest book, A Lens of Love: Reading the Bible in Its World for Our World (Westminster John Knox Press, 2018), blends his work from the pulpit and classroom.
+His second book, A Lens of Love: Reading the Bible in Its World for Our World (Westminster John Knox Press, 2018), blends his work from the pulpit and classroom.
 A Lens of Love explores the Bible from the perspective of the most vulnerable and violated characters toward developing a Christian social ethic of radical inclusion and human affirmation.

-Dean Walton's work and insights have been featured in several national and international news outlets including the New York Times, CNN, Time Magazine, and the BBC.
-He has also served as a content advisor on several PBS documentaries, including the four-part series The Black Church, (2021) as well as Billy Graham on American Experience (2021), and Henry Louis Gates and McGee Media's forthcoming series on gospel music.
+Dr. Walton's work and insights have been featured in national and international news outlets, including the New York Times, CNN, Time Magazine, and the BBC.
+He has also served as a content advisor on several PBS documentaries, including the four-part series The Black Church, (2021), Billy Graham on American Experience (2021), and Henry Louis Gates and McGee Media's forthcoming series on gospel music.